MihailJP/fontforge-variable-font/README.md

   - Named instances...
   - Delete VF info

+> [!IMPORTANT]
+> Since the plugin feature has been hardly (maybe never) used (hence it can
+> be tested not well,) Fontforge may crash especially after a dialog is shown.
+> You are advised to back up your font project before use.

 #### Open a variable font

 Shows a dialog to open a variable font

+> [!TIP]
+> If you open a webfont (WOFF2,) the plugin will first copy it to a temporary
+> directory, then decompress with calling ``woff2_decompress`` in order to
+> open as a TTF.

 > [!TIP]
 > VF-specific metadata will be loaded to ``font.persistent``.